MassiveAttack

 Nine Inch Nails Year Zero

-Nirvana With the Lights Out (Boxed Set)
+Nirvana With the Lights Out

-Oasis Whats the Story Morning Glory
+Oasis (What's the Story) Morning Glory?

-P.O.S.
-Never Better
+P.O.S Never Better

-Pantera Cowboys From Hell
+Pantera Cowboys from Hell

 Pearl Jam Vs.